 What every fan should keep in mind – when reading something about Michael Jackson – is what the MAN himself told us and have a concrete idea how things really work in the music industry.
 Then, Michael Jackson words become crystal clear.
-We have enough knowledge of recording artist contracts and how rights and obligations on both of the parties convey to help to point out the stories that do not add up to the claims made by Branca during his depositions and those spread around by media for a lifetime.
+We have enough knowledge of recording artist contracts and how rights and obligations on both of the parties convey to help to point out the stories that do not add up to the claims made by Mr. Branca during his depositions and those spread around by media for a lifetime.
 And we wish to help our community to clearly discern the contradictions and the misleading narrative enveloping the web and the news after 2009.

 Michael Jackson was not a newbie, neither a naive nor an ignorant.
 He knew the business very well.
-He grew up in the music industry and saw the music industry growing up with him.
+He grew up in the music industry and saw the music industry grew up with him.
 He did know everything, but sadly be aware of what surround you, sometimes it’s not enough to win a war.

 When MJ and his brothers left Motown Records, signed on with CBS Records, in 1975.
 According to John Branca, after “Off The Wall”, he negotiated for MJ a separated contract and a new agreement with BMI, a company that collects artists royalties coming from the public performance of the songs (relating publishing, not recording royalties).